tolgaerok/nixos-kde/README.md

    ```
    sudo nixos-rebuild switch
    ```

-   This command will update your system with the new GPU driver configuration.

 By following these steps, you can easily configure GPU drivers on your NixOS system according to your hardware setup.
 Remember to regularly check for updates and changes in the driver options based on your hardware requirements.

+This command will update your system with the new GPU driver configuration.
+Or if this is your first rebuild from this repository, the required files and services will now start to install.

+*If this is your forst rebuild along with the GPU driver selection, the overall process WILL take some time, so, grab a cuppa and enjoy the ride!*

 #
 ## Conclusion